WiDS-Urbana-Champaign/WiDS-Urbana-Champaign.github.io/syllabus.md

 ## Assignment Details

-Students will be graded based on a combination of assignments including weekly prose/code homeworks, coding-based automatically-graded labs, and automatically quizzes and a final project.
+Students will be graded based on a combination of assignments including weekly prose/code homeworks, coding-based automatically-graded labs which are a practice of in-class coding concepts and/or preparatory setup work for future assignments, and automatically quizzes and a final project.
 The final project will be a capstone to the course, and will have greater flexibility in software packages and data sources.
 This project will be introduced around Week 8.